-During my stay I made my home in a beautiful Junior Suite.
-Offering 45 sqm of floor space (so a very generous floor plan), it included a separate lounge, with sitting area and business desk and bedroom.
+During my stay, I made my home in a beautiful Junior Suite.
+Offering 45 sqm of floor space (so a very generous floor plan), it included a separate lounge, with a sitting area and business desk and bedroom.

 Before visiting the hotel the reservations team contacted me to ask me various questions in advance of my stay which I have listed below, and it was a lovely surprise to see the welcome champagne and sweets on the coffee table for me.